-At Prince Rock Primary, we know that music promotes positivity, self-confidence and a sense of community.
-Therefore, we believe that it should be a part of our everyday practise, whether through Daily Physical Activity, singing assemblies, extra-curricular activities or music lessons.
+Prince Rock Primary, we know that music promotes positivity, self-confidence and a sense of community.
+Therefore, we believe that it should be a part of our everyday practice, whether through singing assemblies, extra-curricular activities or music lessons.
 Below you will find an overview of what your child will be expected to learn in each of the Key Stages.

 In Key Stage 1 the children will learn to use their voices to sing expressively through learning songs and chants linked to their topic.
 They will begin to develop an awareness of the different interrelated dimensions of music* through listening to a range of live and record music, and exploring and playing tuned and untuned instruments, which will include contributing to group and class compositions.